Item 28: Use macros judiciously

 let mut x = Item { contents: 42 }; // type is not `Copy`

-inc!(x); // Item is *not* moved, despite the (x) syntax, and *can* be modified
+// Item is *not* moved, despite the (x) syntax,

-The exclamation mark serves as a warning: the expanded code for the macro may do arbitrary things to/with its arguments.
+So the exclamation mark serves as a warning: the expanded code for the macro may do arbitrary things to or with its arguments.

 The expanded code can also include control flow operations that aren't visible in the calling code, whether they be loops, conditionals, return statements, or use of the ? operator.
-Obviously, this is likely to violate the principle of least astonishment, so prefer macros whose behaviour aligns with normal Rust where possible.
+Obviously, this is likely to violate the principle of least astonishment, so prefer macros whose behavior aligns with normal Rust where possible and appropriate.
+(On the other hand, if the purpose of the macro is to allow weird control flow, go for it!
+But help out your users by making sure the control flow behavior is clearly documented.)

-For example, a macro that silently includes a return in its body:
+For example, consider a macro (for checking HTTP status codes) that silently includes a return in its body:

 /// Check that an HTTP status is successful; exit function if not.